digidigital/iconipy/demo_programs/ttk/README.md

-Hello world example for tkinter:
+iconipy 'Hello world' example for ttk:

     import tkinter as tk
     from tkinter import ttk